Brokerage in the Black Box: Swing States, Strategic Ambiguity, and the Global Politics of AI Governance: Opacity by Design: Complexity, Political-economic Incentives, and Limits of Explainable AI

-This shift toward institutional and procedural transparency is evident across global AI governance frameworks, reflecting adaptive strategies designed to manage technical opacity.
-In the U.S., Executive Order 14110 operationalizes accountability through standardized testing, model evaluation, provenance tracking, and inter-agency reporting, rather than disclosure of model weights or training data \cite{r:73}.
-Complementary practices such as red-teaming, incident reporting, and model labeling illustrate a broader move toward process-based governance, enabling oversight despite persistent epistemic uncertainty.
-In China, accountability is enforced under the control of the Cyberspace Administration of China (CAC) through centralized monitoring, algorithm filing, and state-auditable security assessments aligned with national priorities \cite{r:75}.
-The European Union’s AI Act codifies transparency and human oversight through risk-based documentation, third-party audits, and impact assessments \cite{r:76}.
-International organizations, including the OECD and UNESCO, provide normative guidance for trustworthy, rights-respecting AI, emphasizing procedural accountability over technical interpretability \cite{r:77}.
-Across these diverse contexts, adaptive governance mechanisms, such as regulatory sandboxes, phased approvals, and experimental oversight, emerge as practical tools to navigate the uncertainties inherent in opaque AI systems.
-These approaches demonstrate that transparency increasingly functions as a property of institutional design rather than as a reflection of model-level explainability.
+This shift toward procedural transparency is evident across global AI governance regimes.
+In the U.S., Executive Order 14110 operationalizes accountability through standardized testing, evaluation, provenance tracking, and inter-agency reporting, rather than disclosure of model weights or training data \cite{r:73}.
+Practices such as red-teaming, incident reporting, and model labeling reflect a broader turn toward process-based oversight.
+In China, accountability is enforced through centralized monitoring, algorithm filing, and state-auditable security assessments under the Cyberspace Administration of China \cite{r:75}.
+The EU’s AI Act similarly emphasizes risk-based documentation, third-party audits, and impact assessments \cite{r:76}.
+International organizations, including the OECD and UNESCO, advance normative frameworks centered on procedural accountability rather than technical interpretability \cite{r:77}.
+Across these contexts, adaptive tools—regulatory sandboxes, phased approvals, and experimental oversight—demonstrate that transparency increasingly functions as a property of institutional design, not model explainability.

-Yet, these same institutional structures across global juridictions that operationalize transparency simultaneously embed and reproduce forms of opacity.
-Institutional design determines who is required to disclose what, to whom, under which evidentiary standards, and within which liability frameworks.
-In doing so, governance mechanisms shape the distribution of transparency, risk, accountability, and legitimacy: they define whether oversight privileges the state, market actors, or the public; whether harms are socialized or privatized; and whether legitimacy derives primarily from procedural rigor, normative commitments, or a combination of both.
-In this sense, transparency is not absolute but strategically conditioned by the architecture of governance itself.
+Nevertheless, these institutional architectures both manage and reproduce opacity.
+Governance design determines who must disclose what, to whom, under which evidentiary standards, and within which liability regimes.
+In doing so, it structures the distribution of transparency, risk, and legitimacy—privileging states, firms, or publics; socializing or privatizing harm; and grounding legitimacy in procedural rigor, normative commitments, or both.
+Transparency is therefore not absolute but strategically conditioned by governance architecture.